South View Solar Farm FAQ

 How big is a solar farm?

-Jo-Carroll Energy’s solar farm will be approximately 100-kW.
+Jo-Carroll Energy’s solar farm is approximately 100-kW.

 How much electricity will it produce?